lnarasim/geekshub_python_bootcamp/topics/datatypes/int.md

       * Variable number of bits
 * Seamless to us
 * It has overhead
-* Large number use more memory
+* Large number uses more memory
 * Really large numbers take time to perform mathematical operations

 ---